 FIND IT ON EBAY & IMAGE SEARCH

 In 2017, eBay introduced not one but two different computer vision features.
 Find It On eBay is a feature that’s available both via eBay app and mobile platform.
 It lets you share images from any social platform or web browser.
 All you have to do is “share” the image.
 EBay’s computer vision engine will find listings of the item in your image or if nothing can be found, similar products.
 And then, there’s the Image Search feature.
-With it, you can take a photo of a product you intend to purchase and put it into the eBay search bar.
+Moreover, with it, you can take a photo of a product you intend to purchase and put it into the eBay search bar.
 The search engine will show you products matching the one in your picture.

 It’s also worth mentioning that computer vision is not the only technology that’s used by eBay to analyze images.
 When you upload images to run Find It On eBay and Image Search, eBay also uses a deep learning model called a convolutional neural network to process the images.
-As you know from our other blog posts, deep learning is the most complex AI-related technology, enabling much higher accuracy and a better understanding of the picture in question.
+As you know from our other blog posts, deep learning is the most complex AI-related technology.
+It enables much higher accuracy and a better understanding of the picture in the question.
 The fact that eBay uses such an advanced tool just to analyze pictures means it’s the real deal, and they understand how important this feature is in modern market conditions.

 SEPHORA VIRTUAL ARTIST